lturner19/Bootstrap_Portfolio/README.md

 ## Installation

-To clone to a local computer of my GitHub repository, please see the below link for instructions on how to clone a repository.
+To clone a copy of my GitHub repository to a local computer, please see the below link for instructions on how to clone a repository.

 https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository